-San Diego Padres.
+The last time Kershaw allowed more than two home runs in a game was April 17, 2013, against the San Diego Padres.
 This season, Kershaw hasn’t had a month in which he gave up more than two combined home runs.
 He’s been so dominant that before the game, Dodgers’ manager Don Mattingly said that he considers his ace a candidate for the National League MVP award.

 For most of Saturday, Kershaw was as good as ever.
 On his last pitch of the night, he struck out Brewers’ left fielder Khris Davis with a 94-mph fastball.
 Of his 97 pitches, 71 of them were strikes.
 The Dodgers had two fundamentally awful errors, but Kershaw stranded them on first both times.

 With Yovani Gallardo mowing down the Dodgers’ offense, though, those two homers were all it took to snap Kershaw’s 13-game winning streak.

 Kershaw sent the first nine Brewers back to the dugout in order, but Carlos Gomez led off the top of the fourth with a double down the left field line.
 Two batters later, Ryan Braun came to the plate amidst boos and promptly flipped a high home run to right field.
 The ball cleared right fielder Matt Kemp’s glove by just a few feet.

 The second Brewers homer came in the sixth, when Gomez sent the first pitch of the inning into the bullpen in left field.
 Besides those two pitches, Kershaw did enough to win the ball game.